ajrulez/reminder/README.md

     @Override
     protected void onCreate(Bundle savedInstanceState) {
         ...
-        //This call results in either a call to onSnapshotAvailable() or onSnapshotNotFound() Reminder.remind(this);
+        // This call results in either a call to onSnapshotAvailable() or onSnapshotNotFound().
+        Reminder.remind(this);
     }

     @Override
     public void saveSnapshot(ReminderBundle snapshot) {
-        //Save the current state of this Remindable into the snapshot.
+        // Save the current state of this Remindable into the snapshot.
-        //the snapshot is used as follows: snapshot.put(KEY, object);
+        // The snapshot is used as follows: snapshot.put(KEY, object);
-        //Information inside ReminderBundle is saved as key-value pairs
+        // Information inside ReminderBundle is saved as key-value pairs.
-        //This method will be called automatically (if you are an Activity) by the
+        // This method will be called automatically (if this is an Activity) by the
-        //time your Activity runs onStop().
+        // time onStop() is called.
-        //In case your Remindable is not an Activity, an explicit call to
+        // In case your Remindable is not an Activity, an explicit call to
-        //Reminder.save(this) should be made by the time the Remindable is about
+        // Reminder.save(this) should be made by the time the Remindable is about
-        //to be stopped/destroyed.
+        // to be stopped/destroyed.
     }

     @Override
     public void onSnapshotAvailable(ReminderBundle snapshot) {
-        //A snapshot for this Remindable is available.
+        // A snapshot for this Remindable is available.
-        //the snapshot is used as follows: snapshot.get(KEY, clazz).
+        // The snapshot is used as follows: snapshot.get(KEY, clazz).
-        //KEY is a String and clazz the Class<> instance of that particular object.
+        // KEY is a String and clazz the Class<> instance of that particular object.
-        //snapshot.isMillisecondsOld(N) returns true if the snapshot is at
+        // snapshot.isMillisecondsOld(N) returns true if the snapshot is at
-        //least N milliseconds old.
+        // least N milliseconds old.

-        //This snapshot can be used to populate this Remindable and
+        // This snapshot can be used to populate this Remindable and
-        //decide according to some criteria (e.g: snapshot.isMillisecondsOld(TIME_LIMIT))
+        // decide according to some criteria (e.g: snapshot.isMillisecondsOld(TIME_LIMIT))
-        //if newer data should be fetched
+        // if newer data should be fetched
     }

     @Override
     public void onSnapshotNotFound() {
-        //No snapshot was available for this Remindable.
+        // No snapshot was available for this Remindable.
-        //Time to fetch new data!
+        // Time to fetch new data!
     }
 }